raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ## Create a ground wire loop

-To avoid having six more wires connected to the Raspberry Pi as ground wires, you will create a ground loop wire which connects to all of the buttons; this technique is also used in the real flight units.
+To avoid having six more wires connected to the Raspberry Pi as ground wires, you will create a ground loop wire which connects to all of the buttons.
+This technique is also used in the real flight units.

-Take the piece black wire, which should be approximately 50cm in length.
+Take the piece of black wire, which should be approximately 50cm in length.
 Using a ruler and wire cutters, make five 10cm lengths.
 For each length, use wire strippers to expose at least 1cm of bare wire on both ends, then bend the wire into a U shape.

 ![Black wire](images/wire-ushape.png)